gsea4/100-days-of-code/log.md

 **Thoughts:** Spent quite a long time on database homework from school but happy that it's working.
 Right now I'm having 3 different pages for 3 different sections of my portfolio.
 Will need to research on how to make cool transition between pages.

 **Link to work:** To be provided.

+### Day 3: July 25, 2017

+**Today's Progress**: Added animated transitions between "pages" for my portfolio.
+Stayed up til 3 AM to work on school's database project

+**Thoughts:** It's been a rough day today.
+School's database project is killing me, but I'm happy that I was able to spend some time to make progress on my portfolio

+**Link to work:** To be provided.